Sport in Hong Kong: Badminton

 Badminton is one of the most popular sports in Hong Kong.

 Some of the notable current professionals includes athletes such as Tse Ying Suet/Tang Chun Man in the mixed doubles category reaching the highest world ranking of 2, and Ng Ka Long Angus in the Men's single discipline with the highest ranking of 6.

-Sport in Hong Kong

 Basketball

 Basketball is one of the most popular sports in Hong Kong.

 Hong Kong's national basketball team regularly qualifies for the FIBA Asia Cup.
 In club competitions, its team Regal won the 1997 ABC Champions Cup.

 Hong Kong hosted the official 1983 Asian Basketball Championship.

 Cricket

 Cricket in Hong Kong has been played since at least 1841.
 Like most cricketing nations, it was part of the British Empire.
 The national cricket team has been active since 1866, and the Hong Kong Cricket Association was granted associate membership of the International Cricket Council (ICC) in 1969.
 Hong Kong hosted the Hong Kong Cricket Sixes, an ICC sanctioned event that features teams of six players in a six over competition annually till 2012.
 The Hong Kong Cricket Team qualified for 2014 ICC World Twenty20 and caused a major upset by defeating hosts Bangladesh.